PepeuFBV/quickquickcheck/README.md

 ## AI usage

-AI was used to help writting this README file, as well as to help understanding the process of making this project an executable Haskell program.
+AI was used to help writting this README file, as well as to help understanding the process of making this project an executable Haskell program and understanding how the `hint` library works and should be used in conjunction with `QuickCheck`.

 ## Contributing